placrosse/kodo/docs/source/including_kodo_in_your_application.rst

-.. _using-kodo-in-your-application:
+.. _including-kodo-in-your-application:

-Using Kodo in your application
+Including Kodo in your application
 ==============================
-In the following we will describe what you need to do to use Kodo in your application / project.
+In the following we will describe what you need to do to include Kodo in your application / project.

 .. _kodo-dependencies: